BujorelActimel/personal-site/content/resources/graph-editor.md

 # Online Graph Editor

-When working with graphs it's kind of hard to think about them in terms of matrixes or adjacency lists, and rather in a more graphical way, so a tool that draws graphs from these representations would be useful.
+When working with graphs it's kind of hard to think about them in terms of data structures, but rather in a more graphical way, so a tool that draws graphs from these representations would be useful.
 There is <a href=https://csacademy.com/app/graph_editor>this</a>
 website that does that, but I find it very frustrating to work with, and it is missing a feature that I need when working specifically with high school students.